yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 There are two main proposed flows, which may be combined:

 * Client learns to construct valid authorization details objects from authorization details types metadata provided by authorization servers, resource servers or both.
-* Resource servers provide clients as part of an error response, the precise authorization details object, whose inclusion in subsequent OAuth requests is required to accomplish a specific request.
+* Client obtains authorization details object from resource server's error response, providing an authorization details object, whose inclusion in subsequent OAuth requests is required to accomplish a specific request.

-## Client obtains authorization details type metadata
+## Client learns to construct valid authorization details objects from metadata

 ~~~ ascii-art
                                                 +--------------------+